Carl Brewer (politician)

-Carl Brewer (March 8, 1957 – June 12, 2020) was an American politician who served as the 100th mayor of Wichita, Kansas, and was the city's first elected black mayor.
+Carl Brewer (March 8, 1957 – June 12, 2020) was an American politician who served as the 100th mayor of Wichita, Kansas, and was the city's second elected black mayor.
 He was elected to the mayoralty in 2007 and reelected in 2011.

 He was a member of the Democratic Party and ran for the party's gubernatorial nomination in 2018.

 Early life and education

 Carl Brewer was born on March 8, 1957, in Wichita, Kansas.
 In 1975, he graduated from North High School and briefly attended Friends University.
 He earned a Bachelor of Arts degree in criminal justice from Southern University.
 From 1977 to 1998, he served in the Kansas Army National Guard and retired as a captain.
 In 1980, Brewer married Cathy Brewer and the couple had four children.

 Career

+Before getting into politics Carl Brewer worked in the aircraft industry for over 30 years.
+First as a sheet metal worker and a union steward.
+Later, he worked in the management department at Spirit AeroSystems.

 From 2001 to 2007, Brewer served in the Wichita city council from District 1.
 In 2004, he ran in a special election to replace state senator Rip Gooch, but was defeated by Donald Betts.
-In 2007, he was elected mayor of Wichita becoming the city's first elected black mayor, as A. Price Woodard Jr. was selected by the city council to serve as mayor for one term in 1970.
+In 2007, he was elected mayor of Wichita becoming the city's second elected black mayor, as A. Price Woodard Jr. was selected by the city council to serve as mayor for one term in 1970.

 On February 20, 2017, he announced that he would run for the Democratic nomination in Kansas' gubernatorial election and selected Chris Morrow, the mayor of Gardner, Kansas, to run for the lieutenant gubernatorial nomination.
 However, he was defeated by state senator Laura Kelly.
 Brewer served on Kelly's transition team after she defeated Republican nominee Kris Kobach in the general election.
 Kelly appointed him to serve on the Governor's Council on Tax Reform.

 In 2019, he and Robert G. Knight appeared in a commercial asking for Lyndy Wells to launch a write-in campaign for the 2019 Wichita mayoral election.